 Go to our Enter page and create a username and password for your account.
 Once you sign up you will gain access to the application form.

 step 2: Complete the entry form

 You don’t need to complete your application in one go.
 You can save your progress and log back in to continue at any time.
 Remember, the competition is about you and your values, experience and skills.
 The project itself isn’t up for an award, you are.

-Once applications close in March, the judging process takes place in three stages.
+Once applications close, the judging process takes place in three stages.

 stage 1: assessment